json-schema-language/spec/draft-json-schema-language-xx.md

   optionalProperties: * tstr => schema
 }
 ~~~
+{: #cddl-properties title="CDDL Definition of the Properties Form"}

 If a schema has both a member named `properties` (with value *P*) and another
 member named `optionalProperties` (with value *O*), then *O* and *P* MUST NOT